 This is the first of a multi-part series on metaphor

 Metaphor.
 It’s both misunderstood and underappreciated.
-And while most people have an elementary understanding of it–the act of describing one thing in terms of something totally different–they stop there, failing to recognize the fundamental role that it plays in human thought, understanding, and communications.
-Therefore, it’s finally time to give metaphor the proper respect that it deserves by digging into how it interacts with our cognitive processes.
+And while most people have an elementary understanding of it–the act of describing one thing in terms of something else–they stop there, failing to recognize the role it plays in human thought, understanding, and communications.
+Therefore, it’s time to give metaphor the respect that it deserves.

-Greek words metaphora (a transfer) and metapherein “to transfer” offer better starting points because rather than describing one thing in terms of another, metaphors transfer the properties of one thing to another.
+Metaphor comes from the Greek words metaphora (a transfer) and metapherein (to transfer).
+So, rather than describing one thing in terms of another, metaphors transfer the properties of one thing to another.

 We learn new properties everyday.
 For example, have you ever picked up a stone, stubbed your toe on one, or used one to hold a stack of paper napkins from flying away in the breeze?
 Each of these experiences helps us ascribe new properties to stones.
-Over the years we’ve noted that stones are both hard and heavy.
-They retain temperature, which makes them useful for stone-fired ovens and stone-cold ice cream.
-Big stones hard to move, but once they get rolling, they’re hard to stop.
+Over the years we’ve learned that stones are heavy and hard.
+They retain heat, which makes them useful for stone-fired ovens.
+Big stones hard to move, but once they get rolling, they’re difficult to stop.
 Stones sink in water, but when thrown at precisely the right angle, they can skip multiple times across a pond.
-Humans have applied these properties to hammer tent stakes, add ballast to ships, and construct stone buildings.
+Humans have applied stone properties to hammer tent stakes, add ballast to ships, and construct stone buildings.

 If metaphor is the root of all human understanding, then properties are the roots of all metaphors.
 Those who want to share a new idea, make a point, or teach a new concept must first figure out how to transfer the universally-known properties of one thing to something else.